The Voyeurs: Plot

-Though heartbroken, Pippa continues to watch Seb and one evening follows him to a nearby pub.
+Though heartbroken, Pippa continues to watch Seb, and one evening follows him to a bar.
 Seb sits by Pippa and they talk.
-He persuades her to pose nude for him at his apartment and they have passionate sex.
-Upon returning home for reconciliation, Thomas consumes part of a drink in the refrigerator and pours the rest into her bird feeder.
-He notices Pippa having sex with Seb across the street.
-The next morning, a horrified Pippa finds Thomas dead in their apartment, having apparently hanged himself.
+He persuades her to pose nude for him at his apartment.
+To make her feel more comfortable, Seb also strips naked and they have passionate sex, finally satisfying her lust for him.
+Upon returning home to reconcile, Thomas consumes part of a drink in the refrigerator and pours the rest into the bird feeder.
+He sees Pippa having sex with Seb across the street.
+The next morning, Pippa finds Thomas dead in their apartment, having apparently hanged himself.

 Pippa and her friend Ari attend Seb's exhibition, which turns out to be a collaboration with Julia, who is alive.
 Pippa and Thomas are revealed to be the subjects of the exhibition.
-Seb and Julia divulge that they own the apartment rented by Pippa and Thomas (whose lease included a clause stating that they consented to be photographed) and knew they were being watched.
-Distressed, Pippa storms off, finds Seb's studio above her apartment, and trashes it.
-As she moves out, she notices dead birds on a grate just below her bird feeder.
+Seb and Julia divulge that they own the apartment rented by Pippa and Thomas (whose lease included a clause saying that they consented to be photographed) and knew they were being watched.
+Pippa storms off, finds Seb's studio above her apartment, and trashes it.
+As she moves out, she notices dead birds on a grate below her bird feeder.

-Following an interview promoting their exhibition, Seb and Julia return home to find a congratulatory bottle of wine by their door.
-As they drink the wine, Pippa sends a message to their printer saying she knows they killed Thomas.
-They see her spying on them from the rooftop and chase her into L'Optique, where she tells them she deduced that while she was having sex with Seb, Julia drugged Thomas's drink and staged his suicide.
-Pippa also reveals that she spiked their wine, causing Julia and Seb to faint.
-Pippa places the two under a LASIK machine, using it to burn their corneas.
+After an interview promoting their exhibition, Seb and Julia return home to find a congratulatory bottle of wine by their door.
+As they drink it, Pippa sends a message to the printer saying she knows they killed Thomas.
+They see her spying on them from the rooftop and chase her into L'Optique, where she tells them she deduced that, while she was having sex with Seb, Julia drugged Thomas's drink and staged his suicide.
+Pippa also reveals that she spiked their wine, causing first Julia and then Seb to pass out.
+Before he does so, Pippa tells Seb that she is going to make sure that she is the last thing either of them will ever see.
+Pippa then places the two under a LASIK machine and burns their corneas.

-A new couple, two men, have moved into Pippa and Thomas's former apartment.
-They observe Seb and Julia in their apartment, both of whom are now blind and unaware of being watched.
+Two men move into Pippa and Thomas's former apartment.
+They observe Seb and Julia, both of whom are now blind and unaware of being watched.
 Pippa watches Seb and Julia from the rooftop before leaving her binoculars behind.